Honza-R/PM6-ML_ASE_calculator/README.md

 Example
 -------

-Assuming the PM6ML_MODEL environment variable is configured, the following python code would run a simple calculation on a water molecule:
+The following Python code would run a simple calculation on a water molecule, assuming the `PM6ML_MODEL` environment variable is configured:

 ```
 from ase.build import molecule